Cornell-Food-Safety-AI-Repository/Predicting-fecal-contamination-in-agricultural-water/README.md

 -  For binary targets, predictions are automatically converted to binary outcomes based on a threshold.
 ## Model Evaluation Results

-The following table summarizes the performance of different machine learning algorithms on the `remainder__ecoli` target label using default parameters:
+The following table summarizes the performance of different machine learning algorithms on the `combined_label` target label using default parameters:

 <div align="center">